Shanthoshbw30/ANN_SC_SEQ/README.md

 Object Oriented Programming II focusing on visualizations using ScanPy

 # `Scanpy-OOP2`
-Visualizatino of core `scanpy` plot with `marsilea` for visualization.
+Visualization of core `scanpy` plot with `marsilea` for visualization.

 ---------------------------